anlutro/laravel-settings/README.md

 You can call `Setting::save()` explicitly to save changes made, but the library makes sure to auto-save every time the application shuts down if anything has been changed.

+The package comes with two default setting stores: database and JSON.

 #### Database

+If you use the database store you need to create the table yourself.
+It needs two columns - key and value, both should be varchars - how long depends on the amount of data you plan to store there.

 If you want to store settings for multiple users/clients in the same database you can do so by specifying extra columns: